When, Why, and How to Pivot a Startup

 So, don't underestimate the potential of a minor yet unique selling point.
 If you have a standout feature or a top-performing service, it can evolve into something big.
 If you have a feature that can be repurposed, why not take a shot at "recycling" it and give it a second life?

-Both of these growth hacking methods can become your pivot strategy.
+Both of these growth hacking methods can become the core of your pivot strategy.
 And at the same time, they don't force you to drop your legacy product if you don't want to.
 For example, you can keep some things constant and build a side product if you have the resources to keep the original idea running alongside the new one.

 Procrastination Can Be Harmful